EmDuck/Gaming-PC-Building-Guide/BUILDING.md

   - If you don't find one, it's probably already attached to your motherboard.
   - If you don't find one at all, don't worry.
 The IO shield is mainly for aesthetics, and not having one won't mess with the PC.

-### **A bag of 1 pair/2 pairs of tiny metal screws and cylinders**
+### **M.2 SSD Screws & Standoffs**
 ![image](https://i.ebayimg.com/images/g/iWgAAOSw59hbLdqV/s-l640.jpg)
-- These are the M.2 device screws and standoffs.
-If you are using any M.2 devices such as M.2 SSDs, M.2 Wi-Fi adapters, and more, then you'll need these.
+- These are the M.2 SSD screws and standoffs.
+If you are using any M.2 form factor devices such as M.2 SSDs, M.2 Wi-Fi cards, and more, then you'll need these.
 Take this out of the box.
-  - If you are not using any M.2 devices, you'll not need these.
-If you are using M.2 devices and cannot find them, you'll have to purchase some third-party replacement ones from a retailer/used seller.
+  - If you are **not** using any M.2 devices, you don't need these.
+  - If you **are** using M.2 devices and can't find them, you'll have to purchase some third-party replacements.

-### **Foldable antennas/Non-Foldable antenna with cable**
+### **Bendable antennae/Non-Bendable antenna with cable**
 ![image](https://m.media-amazon.com/images/I/51u2H7SbzNL._AC_SL1072_.jpg)
 ![image](https://i.ebayimg.com/images/g/Lo4AAOSwco1fcXmp/s-l640.jpg)
-- These are the Wi-Fi antennae.
-They extend the Wi-Fi signal and are meant to boost Wi-Fi performance.
-If your motherboard comes with built-in Wi-Fi, then you'll see this device included with your motherboard.
+- These are the **Wi-Fi antennae**.
+They extend the Wi-Fi signal and boost the Wi-Fi.
+If your motherboard has built-in Wi-Fi, then you'll see these included with your motherboard.
 Take this out of the box.
-  - If you don't find this, your motherboard does not have with built-in Wi-Fi, or your motherboard may have built-in antennae or comes with them pre-attached.
+  - If you don't find this, your motherboard either **does not have with built-in Wi-Fi**, or your motherboard has **built-in antennae or comes with them pre-attached**.
-  - If you plan on using a wired connection such as ethernet, you don't need to worry about this.
+  - If you plan on **using a wired connection such as ethernet**, you don't need to worry about this.

 ### **Cables**
 ![image](https://cdn.sabrent.com/uploads/CB-SFR3-Main.jpg)